The HUG Model of Family Integrated Care

 Family Integrated Care (FIC) is an innovative model of neonatal care that supports families to be primary caregivers for their baby in partnership with the clinical team.
 This approach has proven benefits for sick babies, their families and health services.
-The Helping Us Grow Group (HUG) is a unique collaboration of staff, families, who have been developing and implementing a model of FIC since 2016.
+The Helping us Grow (HUG) group is a unique collaboration of staff and families who have been developing and implementing a model of FIC since 2016.

-The over-arching aim was to provide FIC to all families receiving neonatal care in the Neonatal Unit at the Royal Hospital for Children Glasgow.
+The over-arching aim of this project was to provide FIC to all families receiving neonatal care in the Neonatal Unit at the Royal Hospital for Children Glasgow.
 Specifically: for 100% of families to be primary caregivers in the Neonatal Unit by September 2019.

 - What was the approach?

 Engagement with staff and families was done through monthly, open HUG meetings.
 These forums allowed patient family voices and staff voices to be heard.
-Parallel to this were electronic surveys, social media campaigns and daily awareness sessions to engage with families and staff.
+Electronic surveys, social media campaigns and daily awareness sessions were also carried out to engage with families and staff.